 We know that pain is complex and very personal.
 Pain can be distressing, disabling and persistent.
 It can stop you doing the things you want to do and the things that give your life meaning.
 Our team will work with you to develop a personalised rehab programme, helping you to get back to living your best possible life.
 Depending on your individual needs, your rehabilitation team may be made up from medical specialists, physiotherapists, occupational therapists, registered nurses and clinical psychologists.
 Our integrated approach means we will also work with your workplace where appropriate to best understand how your pain affects you.

-The Southern Rehab Pain Management Programme has been ranked as the no. 1 pain programme in New Zealand for successful client outcomes, making Southern Rehab the ideal provider for you.
+Southern Rehab leads the way in successful client outcomes in New Zealand in the ACC-funded Pain Management Programme, making Southern Rehab the ideal provider for you.

 If you would like to enter the programme, or to find out more information, please click here.